ADACS-Australia/mwa_trigger/docs/quick_start/creating_new_proposal.rst

             prop = ProposalAtcaTestGrb()
             return prop

-Several factory classes are used to create the list for the event telescope, telescope and project ids.
-These factory classes are used in creating the new proposal settings model.
+Several factory classes are utilized to generate lists for event telescope IDs, telescope IDs, and project IDs.
+These factory classes play a key role in creating new proposal settings models.

-**The id is unique** and is used to identify the proposal settings model in the database. **If the existing id is used, the existing proposal settings model is updated**.
+**The ID is unique** and serves to identify the proposal settings model in the database. **If an existing ID is used, the corresponding proposal settings model will be updated instead of creating a new one.**

-Once the proposal settings model is created, it can be used in the proposal api immediately.
-To use the proposal settings model in the web application, **the update button needs to be clicked**.
+Once a proposal settings model is created, it can be immediately used in the proposal API.
+To enable its use in the web application, **the update button must be clicked**.

-Utility functions for the worth_observing function are implemented in utils_grb.py and utils_gw.py.
-For detailed information, please refer to the code.
+Utility functions related to the ``worth_observing`` function are implemented in ``utils_grb.py`` and ``utils_gw.py``.
+For more details, please refer to the corresponding code.

-Utility functions for the trigger_atca_observation function are implemented in utils_telescope_atca.py, while those for the trigger_mwa_observation function are implemented in utils_telescope_gw.py and utils_telescope_nogw.py.
+For the ``trigger_atca_observation`` function, utility functions are implemented in ``utils_telescope_atca.py``.
+Similarly, utility functions for the ``trigger_mwa_observation`` function are implemented in ``utils_telescope_gw.py`` and ``utils_telescope_nogw.py``.

 Utility functions located in the proposal settings directory are specific to their corresponding model classes and do not interfere with other proposal settings models.
 However, utility functions located outside the proposal settings directory are shared across all proposal settings models.

 If a specific utility function is needed for a new proposal settings model and requires modification, it is recommended to add the utility function to the appropriate proposal settings directory and make the necessary changes there.

+* Utility functions within the proposal settings directory are specific to their respective model classes and do not interfere with other models.

+* Utility functions located outside the proposal settings directory are shared among all proposal settings models.

+If a new proposal settings model requires a specific utility function with modifications, it is recommended to place the function in the relevant proposal settings directory and apply the necessary changes there.